riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

-  * the ["Wikimedia project at a glance"][at_a_glance] page, which has a plot for the total pageviews on the English Wikipedia since 2008 (both of Erik Zachte's plots below come from this page),
+  * the ["Wikimedia project at a glance"][at_a_glance] page, which has a plot for the total pageviews on the English Wikipedia since 2008 (both of Erik Zachte's plots below come from this page)
-  * the [Vital Signs dashboard][vital_signs], which is more interactive but only has pageviews data starting July 1, 2015, and
+  * the [Vital Signs dashboard][vital_signs], which is more interactive but only has pageviews data starting July 1, 2015
-  * the [Wikipedia monthly combined chart][combined_table].
+  * the [Wikipedia monthly combined chart][combined_table]

 ![Page views: 7,948 million per month = 265 million per day = 11.0 million per
 hour = 184 thousand per minute = 3.1 thousand per second.